MrGallo/Python-Exercise-Management/docs/_sources/exercises/codingbat/list-2/two-two.md.txt

-Given an list of ints, return true if every 2 that appears in the list is next to another 2.
+Given a list of ints, return true if every 2 that appears in the list is next to another 2.

 ```
 two_two([4, 2, 2, 3]) -> true